Ikea Kura hacks have taken the world of children’s bedroom design by storm, offering endless opportunities for customization and creativity.

 Ikea Kura Beach Hut Hack

 The creator of this Ikea KURA hack has taken shiplap cladding to a whole other level by virtually covering the whole bed!
 This hack from kerrinormand on Instagram is reminiscent of a classic beach hut with porthole windows.
-There has been a lot of care put into the making of this and the finish really adds to the appeal.
+There has been a lot of care put into making this, and the finish really adds to the appeal.

 The dark blue wall colour adds to the nautical feel of this room.